 Shared custody can reveal some great opportunities for personal development you would never have considered while in a typical family unit.
 Whether it’s a fitness goal, a return to study or a DIY project, they might be within reaching distance again.
 And remember, anything you do for yourself will benefit your children.
-As per the Beanstalk eCourse if they see you expecting more of your life, they will grow up making more of their’s.
+If they see you expecting more of your life, they will grow up making more of their’s.
 So go for it!

 4. TEST RUN A NEW RELATIONSHIP

 It’s possible you’re ready to start dating again.
 If so, it can be tricky with important little people around.
 No doubt you’d want to take it slow.
 And it’s important to get to know a potential partner first before involving your children.
 Shared custody allows you time to do just this.
 Even if it becomes a long-term commitment, having some time without your children will allow you to build a healthy, well-deserved relationship.

 5. BIN THE BABYSITTERS NUMBER

 Depending on your personal shared custody arrangements, it’s possible you can fit social activities in while your children are with their dad.
 Meaning you don’t need to rely on babysitters or nannies to care for your children.
 Not only does this ease the financial burden but it takes away the stress of finding suitable help, and of course relieves any guilt you may feel when you go out.

 6. UNDERSTAND HOW YOU’RE MAKING YOUR KIDS HAPPIER

 If you find yourself in a low moment, consider how shared custody can benefit your kids.
 As you no longer live with their father it may have reduced conflict in their life considerably.
 Not only that, children who live between homes often develop stronger, closer bonds with each parent.
 Plus, due to the two-home set-up, they quickly become independent, capable and organised.
 This in-turn, helps them at school and through the rest of their lives (and helps you get them out the door in the morning!).